 How long it takes to show signs of pregnancy?

-It takes about four weeks to recognize that you are pregnancy.
+It takes about four weeks to recognize that you are pregnant.
 That means symptoms of pregnancy will show up after 4 weeks of conception.
 Some of the women can feel sore breast, implantation bleeding fatigue and mood swings before they come to know that they are pregnant.

 How to recognize implantation bleeding?

 Implantation bleeding is an early symptom of pregnancy which can be missed out to understand by many women, hence the best way to recognize pregnancy is the early pregnancy strip test.
-One third of women who report having experienced implantation bleeding often describe it as different from their usual premenstrual spotting.
+One-third of women who report having experienced implantation bleeding often describe it as different from their usual premenstrual spotting.

 Some say the blood is darker and not as red compared with normal period blood.
 Others have mild cramping at the same time as the spotting.
 Implantation bleeding is however dark pink to dark brown in color.
 Implantation bleeding lack clots.
 And implantation bleeding lasts from three hours to 3 days.